Alonzo J. White (slave trader)

-Alonzo James White (March 22, 1812 – July 1, 1885) was an American businessman and slave trade from Charleston, South Carolina who was known as a "notorious" and prolific auctioneer who oversaw the sales of thousands, if not tens of thousands, of slaves in his 30-year career in the American slave trade.
+Alonzo James White (March 22, 1812 – July 1, 1885) was an American businessman and slave trader from Charleston, South Carolina who was known as a "notorious" and prolific auctioneer who oversaw the sales of thousands, if not tens of thousands, of slaves in his 30-year career in the American slave trade.
+He was also a partner in Jervey, Waring & White with Morton A. Waring and James Jervey.

 Antebellum life and work

-According the family bible record kept by White's father, attorney John Blake White, "my third son was born, and was baptised Alonzo James on the 22nd May, following by the Revd.
+According to the family bible record kept by White's father, attorney John Blake White, "my third son was born, and was baptised Alonzo James on the 22nd May, following by the Revd.
 Mr. Fowler, at St. Phillips Church, my sister Sarah & myself being his sponsors...In November 1813, My dear Eliza was taken ill with measles, with which she was very ill.
 Shortly after, all of our children were taken with the same disease altogether; with whom it has as yet proven very favorable.
 Except Alonzo, they have all had the whooping cough—and by means of the blessed discovery of the vaccine, they have escaped that terrible disease, the small pox."
 Eliza Allston White died in 1817, when Alonzo was five years old.